 In 2007, the Agency's IEC was informed or became aware of 140 events involving or suspected to involve ionizing radiation.
-In 25 cases the Agency, in accordance with established arrangements for response to incidents and emergencies, facilitated the provision of official information to Member States or coordinated international assistance.
-For example, in November the Agency, at the request of the authorities of Honduras, arranged for regional assistance from the USA to recover radioactive sources detected in a scrap metal shipment container.
+In 25 cases the Agency, in accordance with established arrangements for response to incidents and emergencies, facilitated the provision of official information to Member States or coordinated international assistto recover radioactive sources detected in a scrap metal shipment container.
 During the year, the Agency also received a number of requests for official information on events at nuclear facilities and facilitated the provision of authoritative information to concerned Member States and the public.